 A decent capper is a must-buy.

 You can start drinking your braggart straight away but it is best to leave it for a few weeks; it does mature and improve.

 This is a rather time-consuming process, taking perhaps three hours in total; why would you do it?
-Firstly, it is unlikely you can purchase a braggart; after the Belgium beers which are in the same league, I have never comes across a Pilsner as fine as this.
+Firstly, it is unlikely you can purchase a braggart; after the Belgium beers which are in the same league, I have never comes across a pint as fine as this.

-Secondly, your honey brown beer has not been sterilised; it is teaming with wonderful yeast cells that act as a probiotic.
+Secondly your honey brown beer has not been sterilised; it is teaming with wonderful yeast cells that act as a probiotic.
 By establishing a stable microbiome in the gut you are far less likely to be savaged by a pathogen when it arrives; they will simply be overwhelmed by the trillions of good guys.

 Given that my honey pilsener is not the same as a homebrew made using sugar, nor a commercial lager or ale, I have decided it would be prudent to know what is my glycemic response to beer.

-A triglyceride test might be quite different.
+A triglyceride test also might be beneficial.

 In South Africa you can purchase your honey brown beer kit from the home-brew shop.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a social mead tick would help.

 56 Groenekloof Rd,